-The WaterSmart Strategy outlines Council's policies on water management and how best to face the challenges of increased population, more demands on our open space and parklands, changes to our climate and the quality and condition of our infrastructure.
-We need to be more conscious of our use, reuse and care of water in response to these challenges.
+The WaterSmart Strategy outlines Council's policies on urban water management and how best to face the challenges of increased population, more demands on our open space and parklands, changes to our climate and the quality and condition of our infrastructure.
+We need to be more conscious of our use, reuse and care of water and waterways in response to these challenges.

 Brisbane must become a water smart city to ensure: